-The Wukich Center for Entrepreneurial Opportunities supports Seton Hill students who are interested in starting and running a business.
-The Center also assists with the introduction of entrepreneurial skills into every major.
+The Wukich Center for Entrepreneurial Opportunities supports small businesses, organizations, Seton Hill students and alumni, and all those who are interested in small business support services and skills.
+The Center also assists with entrepreneurial skills and small business training and development for every phase of small business creation and development, from ideation to growth to sunset.

 Programs, services and resources provided by the Center include: